I said it. So what? Gonna punch me now? Hint: if you don’t own a vagina, this post is not for you.

-So when I got my first cup, which I FINALLY just replaced (15 months later) I was a little freaked out and I removed and checked it more often than I needed to.
+So when I got my first cup, which I FINALLY replaced (15 months later) I was a little freaked out and I removed and checked it more often than I needed to.
 But, once I got used to it and realized I could literally leave it alone for 12 hours, the ease sunk in.
-I can deal with my period, at home (In the shower no less!), and be one with it.
+I can deal with my period, at home, only 2x a day (In the shower even!), and be done with it.
 No awkward public bathroom encounters or searching for a tampon/ making sure I packed 37 tampons in my purse.
 WIN!

 It saves money

 I paid 14$ for my first cup.
-I am replacing it now so I can make a video about it without using the one that has, you know, actually been inside me.
+I am replaced over a year later.
 14$ for 15 months of period supplies?!
 UH… DUH!
 Chances are you know what the Pink Tax is (Pure bullshit).
 But since dudes don’t shed the lining of a major organ every month, we are just plain overcharged for something we NEED.
 This is where a cup is the perfect middle finger to all that noise.
 13-30$ vs. 180-300$/ year.
 SCREW YOU PATRIARCHY!
 I’m not PMSing I swear.

 It can take it